YouvenZ/MARIO_challenge.github.io/content/docs/compose/Organizer.md

-If you have any question related to the challenge please contact this email address [rachid.zeghlache@univ-brest.fr](https://mario.grand-challenge.org/Organizers/rachid.zeghlache@univ-brest.fr) or directly address your issue via the [Forum](https://grand-challenge.org/forums/forum/mario-631/) associated with this challenge.
+If you have any question related to the challenge please contact this email address [rachid.zeghlache@univ-brest.fr](rachid.zeghlache@univ-brest.fr) or directly address your issue via the associated with the challenges.